Should you vaccinate your children?

 A resounding yes from our providers

-Swedish Covenant Medical Group's Pediatrics and Family Medicine Departments supports the use of vaccinations in accordance with the Centers for Disease Control and Prevention’s (CDC) U.S. childhood immunization schedule
+Swedish Medical Group's Pediatrics and Family Medicine Departments supports the use of vaccinations in accordance with the Centers for Disease Control and Prevention’s (CDC) U.S. childhood immunization schedule

 .
 Here’s why.

 A now-retracted British study that linked autism to childhood vaccines was an "elaborate fraud" that has done long-lasting damage to public health according to the British Journal of Medicine.
 Dr. Andrew Wakefield, misrepresented or altered the medical histories of all 12 of the patients whose cases formed the basis of the 1998 study.

 2. When it comes to prevention, time is everything.